 Ever since Marie Kondo’s The Life-Changing Magic of Tidying Up went stellar bestseller in 2014, it seems an entire industry has cropped up around home organisation.
-Going hand-in-hand with this is the notion that you have to go out and buy new stuff to house the old stuff you are trying to declutter and organise.
+Going hand-in-hand with this is the notion that you have to go out and buy new stuff to tidy the old stuff you are trying to declutter and organise.
 In the kitchen, for example.

 Utilising mason jars or tuppers to rein in unwieldy packages of foodstuffs that refuse to stay closed makes sense, yes.
 It can also look very tidy when everything has a uniform look.

 Before You Buy New Stuff to Tidy